 Figure \ref{fig:voltage_violation123avg} shows that our proposed Stable-DDPG stabilizes the system voltage in all test scenarios within 100 steps.
-In contrast, it is hard for DDPG to do so.
-About $10\%$ of buses' voltages are still beyond the $\pm 5\%$ range after a maximal control period (Fig. \ref{fig:voltage_violation123avg} Left); and the DDPG fails to bring the voltage of all controlled buses back in approximately 63\% of test scenarios (Fig. \ref{fig:voltage_violation123avg} Right).
+In contrast, for DDPG, about $10\%$ of buses' voltages are still beyond the $\pm 5\%$ range after a maximal control period (Fig. \ref{fig:voltage_violation123avg} Left), which accounts for approximately 63\% of test scenarios (Fig. \ref{fig:voltage_violation123avg} Right).
 This further highlights the necessity of explicitly considering stability in learning-based controllers.